mirceaciu/dicedraw/README.md

 1,-,01,01,01,01,01,01,01,01,01,02,01,01,01,01,01,01,01,01,01,01
 ```

-First column is the portrait row number.
-First column is the portrait column number and the second is the corresponding die face number.
+First csv column is the portrait row number.
+First row is the portrait column number and the second is the corresponding die face number.

 Each portrait row from the csv file is separated by a new line: